 VETERAN INFORMATION

-We are proud to have you at Wartburg College, and greatly appreciate your time in service to our nation.
+We are proud to have you at Wartburg College and greatly appreciate your time in service to our nation.
 You have many choices after and during your military service, and we are pleased that you have chosen to make Wartburg College a part of your life.
-We know that balancing college life with your many military, career, family and personal responsibilities, can be extremely challenging.
-Wartburg College would like to assist you to achieve your academic, personal, and professional goals and to get the most out of your college education.
+We know that balancing college life with your many military, career, family, and personal responsibilities, can be extremely challenging.
+Wartburg College would like to assist you as you achieve your academic, personal, and professional goals and help you get the most out of your college education.

 Steps for using VA Educational Benefits